elastic/ecs/rfcs/text/0008-threat-intel.md

 2. *Adding threat intelligence match/enrichment to another document which could be in a source event index or signals index.* The Indicator Match Rule will be used to generate signals when a match occurs between a source event and threat intelligence document.
 The ECS fields proposed here will be used to add the enrichment and threat intel context in the signal document.

+### Proposed enrichment pipeline mechanics pseudocode

+1. Original document completes its standard pipeline for the given source (i.e. filebeat module pipeline)
+2. Original document is sent to "threat lookup" pipeline
+3. For each indicator type, we perform the following (a file sha256 for example):
+    - if exists "file.hash.sha256":
+        - enrich processor:
+            "policy_name": "file-sha256-policy",
+            "field" : "file.hash.sha256",
+            "target_field": "threat_match",
+            "max_matches": "1"
+        - policy file-sha256-policy:
+            "match": {
+                "indices": "threat-*",
+                "match_field": "file.hash.sha256",
+                "enrich_fields": ["event", "file", "ioc", "malware", "threat_actor"]
+            }
+    - rename:
+        field: "threat_match.file"
+        target: "threat_match.ioc.file"
+    - set:
+        field: "theat_match.matched"
+        value: "sha256"
+    - append:
+        field: "threat"
+        value: "{{ threat_match }}"
+    - remove:
+        field: "threat_match"

+**NOTE**: There may be some optimization on which enrichments we attempt based upon the event categorization fields.
+For instance, we know that data that presents the netflow model or "interface" doesn't contain a sha256 hash.
+Since those categorization fields are lists, if data presented as both netflow and file (for whatever reason), then we'd check both network-related lookups and file-related lookups

 ## Source data

 <!--